Legal Process for Wrongful Death Claims in San Diego

 3. Serving the complaint: Once the complaint is filed, the defendants must be formally notified of the lawsuit.

-Step 4: The Discovery Phase
+Step 4: Discovery Phase

 1. Written Discovery